mantle-convection-constrained/terratools/docs/reference_frames.md

 This page describes the different reference frames used by TERRA and `terratools`.

-## Accessing individual components
-In both cases below, individual elements in fields are accessed

 ## Global geographic frame
 Most commonly, you will interact with points based on their geographic position.
 This is given in terms of